 Anticipated project completion and cost are to be determined.
+This project may be partially funded by 91 Express Lanes surplus toll revenues.

-Preliminary engineering is complete but may need to be revisited at a future date.
+Preliminary engineering is complete but will need to be revisited at a future date.
 The 91 Westbound Improvements are Included in the SR-91 CIP environmental document that was completed in 2012.